Calls for Papers, Panels, & Publications

 Black Theatre Network, a national organization of theatre scholars and practitioners, is pleased to announce its call for papers for the next edition of its online scholarly peer reviewed journal, CONTINUUM: The Journal of African Diaspora Drama, Theatre and Performance.

-This is a special issue is titled "Staging Lydia: Directing, Dramaturgy and Design in the Plays of Lydia Diamond."
+This special issue is titled "Staging Lydia: Directing, Dramaturgy and Design in the Plays of Lydia Diamond."
 We welcome articles that examine and analyze Diamond's work from any of these perspectives.
 The journal’s managing editor, Denise Hart is the guest editor for this issue.

 Submissions should be no longer than 6250-6500 words in length and must follow Chicago Manual of Style formatting.
 An abstract of up to 250 words should accompany the manuscript, as well as a one-paragraph biography of the author.
 Electronic submission instructions and a submission form can be found at www.continuumjournal.org.
 Our deadline for submissions for Volume 5, Issue 1, is Monday, September 24, 2018.